chucknewmanjr/Schema_Changes/README.md

 # Installation
 Before we get to writing rules and handling violations, let's try to get this thing running.
-## Step 1 - Schema-Change-Storage.sql
+### Step 1 - Schema-Change-Storage.sql
 Typically, the schema changes are stored in a single database such as Utility or Tools.
 In that case, the Schema-Change-Storage.sql script is executed in only that database.
 However, it's also possible to have each database store their own schema changes.
 In that case, changes are not combined into a single database.
+### Step 2 - asdf

 # Potential Instalation Issues
 - If there's more than one database that stores schema changes and Schema-Change-Transmission.sql is executed on a database that does not store schema changes, then an error occurs.
 That's because the trigger doesn't know where to send changes.
-Either
+Either uninstall Schema

 # Uninstall
 Here's what to drop: